Would you like to work with me and feel more supported and inspired in your creative practice?

 Is mentoring right for me?

-If you are wanting to develop your work (in whatever way) then mentoring is a good choice.
+If you are wanting to develop your work then mentoring is a good choice.
 Mentoring is most successful when you have a challenge you want to overcome, like a creative block or a change in direction or if you are just starting out and have a lot to learn.
-I work with artists, makers, creative freelancers and small business owners.
-I can work with people anywhere in the world online as long as we can find a suitable time of day.

 What is a mentoring session like?

 I like to keep my mentoring sessions really informal.
 Although its online, it should feel like meeting up for a coffee and chat.
 I want to know about your work and your motivations and where you would like to get to.
-I will sometimes send a short questionnaire in advance if I don’t already know your practice.
+I will send a short questionnaire in advance if I don’t already know your practice.
 My role is to ask questions which delve into your challenges and help you work them out by yourself.